A snapshot: schools in Vancouver considered (but not necessarily chosen) by English-speaking expats.

 One of three public high schools in West Vancouver and also one of the oldest in Vancouver as it was originally established in 1927 and has been on its present site since 1952.
 The school follows the BC curriculum and then offers a choice of International Baccalaureate Diploma courses.
 Strong on the performing arts with a centre that hosts professional performances of music and theatre.

-Click here for a full review of West Vancouver Secondary School
+Click here to read our review of West Vancouver Secondary School

 York House School